fanoframework/fanoframework.github.io/security/http-authentication/index.md

 Besides usual web application form-based authentication, developer can use authentication mechanism that is provided by HTTP protocol as described in [RFC 7235](https://tools.ietf.org/html/rfc7235).

-Currently, Fano Framework supports `Basic` type HTTP authentication only.
+Currently, Fano Framework supports `Basic` and `Digest` HTTP authentication scheme only.

 ## Handling Basic Authentication with middleware